Fauna v10 Go client driver (current)

 client.Query(query)

-Passed variables are encoded to an appropriate type and passed to Fauna’s HTTP API.
+The driver encodes interpolated variables to an appropriate FQL type and uses the wire protocol to pass the query to the Core HTTP API’s Query endpoint.
 This helps prevent injection attacks.

 func main() {